 The work is performed in accordance with American National Standards Institute (ANSI) Standard A300, Part 1: Tree, Shrub, and Other Woody Plant Maintenance – Standard Practices, Pruning.

 BGE performs directional pruning to provide clearance from wires to promote safety and reliability.
 This method is designed to encourage the tree to grow away from the electric lines and has been adopted as a national standard (ANSI A300, Part 1) and the International Society of Arboriculture recognizes it as a Best Management Practice.
 Directional pruning allows BGE to consider the characteristics of each tree when determining the extent of pruning needed.
 The pruning clearances to which we hold our contractors are based on the growth rate and mature size and shape of each tree, the location of the tree in relation to the power line, the type of utility facility, and a cycle length of 4 years.

-Shown above, directional pruning guides the growth of the tree away from the wires.
+CORRECT: Directional pruning guides the growth of the tree away from the wires.

-BGE does not practice "topping" or "rounding over" of trees.
-That method can cause a flush of fast growing sprouts that grow directly back into the wires.
-To learn more about avoiding and reducing tree and utility conflicts, visit the International Society of Arboriculture's website.
+INCORRECT: The "topping" or "rounding over" of trees can cause a flush of fast growing sprouts that grow directly back into the wires.
+Find out further information about how to avoid tree and utility conflicts by visiting the International Society of Arboriculture's website.
 Additional information about reducing tree and utility conflicts is available on the Arbor Day Foundation website.

 Check out our interactive map of where BGE is performing maintenance.